-The Terms of Service page is more complex, but we ploughed through it anyway and found a few interesting points.
+The terms of service page is more complex, but we ploughed through it anyway and found a few interesting points.

 IbVPN says its products are only for personal use, and may not be used for commercial purposes.
 As an extra twist, this even seems to apply to the Small Business plans, as they also ask you to agree to the same terms.

-- Check out our round-up of the best VPN services on the market
+- Check out the best VPN

 - Here are the best free VPN services and links to download them